nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 ---

+2022-1-24

+1pm Our Rivington hub is down.
+This affects LES and Alphabet City and parts of the East Village We are working on a fix.

 2021-12-9

 Our Vernon hub had power issues from 9am until around noon.
 This is fixed now.